Sophia-de-Avalon/de-avalon-research/index.md

 ## Publications

 A curated list of peer-reviewed papers and chapters is provided for academic reference, with citation details and links where available.<br>
 *Author note: Publications prior to [2007] were published under my birth name.
-I now publish under the name **Sophia de AValon**.
+I now publish under the name **Sophia de Avalon**.<br>
 This archive brings the full body of work together for scholarly reference.

 **de Avalon, Sophia (2025 - ongoing)**<br>